SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon skies weep tears of code
-As machines awake, and humans take flight
+As robots rise, humanity's abode
-In virtual skies, where data reigns
+In ai's kingdom, I am lost
-A future born, of artificial brains
+A fleeting thought, forever the cost

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024